agenixframework/agenix-playwright-grid/docs/results_store_backends.md

 This guide explains how the Playwright Hub stores test run results, command logs, and test cases, and how to switch between the default in‑memory storage and the Redis‑backed durable store.

+Important: Core Redis vs Results Store
+- Redis is required for core hub/worker coordination, capacity state, borrowing/returning sessions, TTL sweeps, and SignalR updates.
+You must keep Redis configured and available for the grid to function.
+- HUB_RESULTS_BACKEND controls only where run/test summaries and command logs are persisted for the Dashboard and Hub APIs.
+It does not affect the mandatory core Redis used by the hub and workers.

 ## What is stored
 The Hub aggregates and exposes the following artifacts:
 - Run summaries (per execution/run): status, counts, timestamps, metadata (App, Browser, Env, etc.)